This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is breastfeeding good for my baby?

 - Breast milk is safe and easy for your baby to digest.
-Breast milk is easy for your baby to digest and absorb.
 Breast milk does not need to be prepared.

 - Breast milk helps your baby develop a strong immune system.
 The immune system helps fight off infection.
 Breast milk has antibodies and other substances that help protect your baby's immune system.
-The immune system helps fight off infection.
+This helps protect your baby from allergies and infections.
 Breastfed babies have a lower risk for allergy problems such as eczema.
 Eczema causes red, itchy, swollen skin.
 Breast milk can also help protect your baby against ear infections, diarrhea, and lung infections.

 - Breast milk decreases your baby's risk for certain medical conditions.
 Breastfed babies may have a lower risk for sudden infant death syndrome (SIDS).
 They also have a lower risk of becoming obese or developing diabetes, high cholesterol, or high blood pressure.